PaddlePaddle/docs/doc/paddle/install/install_Linux_en.md

 * If it is python2.7, it is recommended to use the `python` command; if it is python3.x, it is recommended to use the 'python3' command

-* `python -m pip install paddlepaddle-gpu==2.0.0a0 -i https://pypi.tuna.tsinghua.edu.cn/simple` This command will install the PaddlePaddle that supports CUDA 10.0 cuDNN v7.
+* `python -m pip install paddlepaddle-gpu==2.0.0rc0 -i https://pypi.tuna.tsinghua.edu.cn/simple` This command will install the PaddlePaddle that supports CUDA 10.2 cuDNN v7.
+  Install other CUDA versions, use the following command:
+  CUDA9: `python -m pip install paddlepaddle-gpu==2.0.0rc0.post90 -f https://paddlepaddle.org.cn/whl/stable.html`
+  CUDA10.0: `python -m pip install paddlepaddle-gpu==2.0.0rc0.post100 -f https://paddlepaddle.org.cn/whl/stable.html`
+  CUDA10.1: `python -m pip install paddlepaddle-gpu==2.0.0rc0.post101 -f https://paddlepaddle.org.cn/whl/stable.html`

 * Download the latest stable installation package by default.
 For development installation package, please refer to [here](./Tables.html#ciwhls)